-When will I receive my financial aid refund for the fall semester?
+When will I receive my financial aid refund for the Spring 2021 semester?

 Financial aid for undergraduate students will credit to their bursar account beginning February 1, 2021.
 Refunds through direct deposit take approximately two to three business days to generate after you see the refund posted on your Student Center account.
 Please review the Bursar’s website for more information.

 I am concerned about being able to meet my summer savings expectation for financial aid.
-Will there be some flexibility for summer 2020 given rising unemployment?
+Has there been any flexibility for summer 2020?

 The university is distributing $7.5 million in COVID Summer Savings Expectation (SSE) Relief Grants.
-These grants, ranging from $500 to $2,000, will be awarded to around 75% of undergraduate students who receive financial aid, in light of the fact that summer jobs may have been canceled or particularly difficult to obtain due to the pandemic.
-Students awarded these grants will receive a revised financial aid statement in October.
+These grants, ranging from $500 to $2,000, are being awarded to around 75% of undergraduate students who receive financial aid, in light of the fact that summer jobs may have been canceled or particularly difficult to obtain due to the pandemic.
+Students awarded these grants receive a revised financial aid statement.

-My family’s financial circumstances have changed as a result of COVID-19 and I have concerns about our ability to contribute to my educational expenses for the upcoming year.
+My family’s financial circumstances have changed as a result of COVID-19, and I have concerns about our ability to contribute to my educational expenses.
 What should we do?

 Students who believe they may require additional aid for the upcoming year should review the following Frequently Asked Questions about appealing your financial aid.

-Typically, awards can be reviewed if your family’s ¿nancial situation has changed signi¿cantly since you applied for aid, or if there is additional information that was not included on your original application.
+Typically, awards can be reviewed if your family’s financial situation has changed significantly since you applied for aid, or if there is additional information that was not included on your original application.
 For example, a family may be experiencing extended unemployment or extraordinary uninsured medical expenses which may qualify for an adjustment.

-I am enrolled for Fall 2020 but am not planning to return for the 2020–2021 academic year.
+I am enrolled for Fall 2020 but am not planning to return for Spring 2021.
 What will happen to my financial aid?